purify-ai/geacc-tfjs-demo/README.md

 # Geacc TensorFlow.js Demo

-This demo app detects explicit images using Geacc pretrained model (MobileNetV2) and TensorFlow.js.
+This demo app detects explicit images using [Geacc pre-trained model](https://github.com/purify-ai/geacc-models/) (MobileNetV2) and TensorFlow.js.

 All inference performed in browser.
 Once initialised, you can start uploading images.